Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 How Neon compute features affect usage

-Compute-hour usage in Neon is affected by autosuspend, autoscaling, and your minimum and maximum compute size configuration.
+Compute-hour usage in Neon is affected by scale to zero, autoscaling, and your minimum and maximum compute size configuration.
 With these features enabled, you can get a sense of how your compute hour usage might accrue in the following graph.

 Compute metrics graph

 You can see how compute size scales between your minimum and maximum CPU settings, increasing and decreasing compute usage: compute size never rises above your max level, and it never drops below your minimum setting.
-With autosuspend, no compute time at all accrues during inactive periods.
+With scale to zero, no compute time at all accrues during inactive periods.
 For projects with inconsistent demand, this can save significant compute usage.

 note

-Neon uses a small amount of compute time, included in your billed compute hours, to perform a periodic check to ensure that your computes can start and read and write data.
+Neon uses a small amount of compute time, included in your billed compute hours, to perform periodic checks to ensure that your computes can start and read and write data.
 See Availability Checker for more information.
+Availability checks take a few seconds are typically performed a few days apart.
+You can monitor these checks, how long they take, and how often they occur, on the Systems operations tab on the Monitoring page in the Neon Console.

 Estimate your compute hour usage